hruthikgundla/Symptoms-based-disease-detection/README.md

 # Symptoms-based-dissease-detection

-# Algorithms used
+# Algorithms used.
-  1.Naive Bayes classifier
+  -Naive Bayes classifier.
-  2.K-means clustering algorithm
+  -K-means clustering algorithm.
-  3.Decision Tree algorithm.
+  -Decision Tree algorithm.

 # Process to follow:
-  1.import all the packages
+  1.import all the packages.
-  2.import the datasets
+  2.import the datasets.
      a)training.csv
      b)testing.csv
   3. Execute the code